 - Using a Mild Soap, Natural Material or Recommended Marble Cleaner: To clean debris or dust from a marble floor or countertop, a diluted solution of dish soap in lightly warm water works well.
 A soft cloth should be used for the cleaning purpose.

-- Although vinegar is a great natural cleaning agent, its acidic nature can cause damage to marble, hence shouldn’t be applied.
+- Although vinegar is a great natural cleaning agent, its acidic nature can cause damage to Indian marble, hence shouldn’t be applied.

 - Hydrogen peroxide is a suitable cleaning agent for light shaded marbles.

 - Shining the Marble with Chamois Cloth: Made from soft fabrics, chamois cloth can be used to dry and shine the marble surface.
 Commercially available marble polish is also a great option, but before using the same, make sure that the polish is exclusive for marble and not apparently meant for granite or other natural stones.
 This is because of the fact that marble is unique in terms of its composition and a harsh chemical can bring damage to its surface.

 - Spraying Water at the Stained Area: The stained area and its vicinity should be sprayed well with water.

 - Applying a Poultice: Prepare a thick paste of baking soda using water and apply it directly on the stain.
 Thereafter, cover the stained area with a small plastic sheet and let it untouched for the next 24 hours.

 Note: A poultice can also be made using a mixture of flour and non-abrasive dish soap.